serratus/quaggaJS/index.md

 ```
 ## Image Debugging

-In case you want to take a deeper dive into the inner workings of Quagga, get to know the _debugging_ capabilities of the current implementation.
-The various flags exposed through the `config` object give you the abilily to visualize almost every step in the processing.
-Because of the introduction of the web-workers, and their restriction not to have access to the DOM, the configuration must be explicitly set to `config.numOfWorkers = 0` in order to work.
+In case you want to take a deeper dive into the inner workings of Quagga, get to
+know the _debugging_ capabilities of the current implementation.
+The various
+flags exposed through the `config` object give you the abilily to visualize
+almost every step in the processing.
+Because of the introduction of the
+web-workers, and their restriction not to have access to the DOM, the
+configuration must be explicitly set to `config.numOfWorkers = 0` in order to
+work.

 ## <a name="changelog">Changelog</a>

+### 2015-03-16
+- Improvements
+  - now includes minified version (23.3KB gzipped)
+  - No need for configuration of script-name any more

 ### 2015-03-12
 - Improvements